JPA Criteria API Queries

 em.createQueryjakarta.persistence.EntityManager.createQuery(String,Class)Create an instance of TypedQuery<X> for executing a Jakarta Persistence query language statement.("SELECT c FROM Country c", Country.class);

-Because eventually both types of queries are represented by a TypedQueryjakarta.persistence.TypedQueryInterface used to control the execution of typed queries. instance - query execution and query setting is similar, regardless of the way in which the query is built.
+Because both types of queries are ultimately represented by a TypedQueryjakarta.persistence.TypedQueryInterface used to control the execution of typed queries. instance, query execution and settings are similar, regardless of how the query is built.

-The following query string represents a JPQL query with a parameter:
+The following string is a JPQL query with a parameter:

 SELECT c FROM Country c WHERE c.population > :p

-An equivalent query can be built using the JPA criteria API as follows:
+You can build an equivalent query with the JPA Criteria API as follows:

 CriteriaBuilderjakarta.persistence.criteria.CriteriaBuilderUsed to construct criteria queries, compound selections, expressions, predicates, orderings. cb = em.getCriteriaBuilderjakarta.persistence.EntityManager.getCriteriaBuilder()Obtain an instance of CriteriaBuilder which may be used to construct CriteriaQuery<T> objects.();